Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Cell phone or virtual phone capability

-2. Establish a Remote Work Policy
+3. Establish a Remote Work Policy

-3. Communicate Collaboration Expectations To Connect With Remote Employees
+4. Communicate Collaboration Expectations To Foster Connection

-As remote work becomes more commonplace, the demand for remote communication channels has fueled an entire digital marketplace of communication apps and tools.
+As remote work becomes more commonplace, the demand for remote communication channels has fueled an entire digital marketplace of communication applications and tools.
 Having a variety of app choices may allow your team to find uniquely targeted solutions for their work style, but it can also be overwhelming to remote workers who are struggling to keep up with multiple channels throughout the workday.

 Many of the most popular remote collaboration platforms offer corporate account options that make it easy for your teams to stay in touch while still maintaining a healthy work/life balance.
-These can include:

 In addition to outlining which channels your team will use, your collaboration policies should also specify expectations for response times and posting frequency.
 Letting your team know where and how often to expect virtual meetings can further take the guesswork out of online collaboration.
 Clearly state your collaboration policies related to:

-• Amount and frequency of meeting times
+• Amount and frequency of meeting times.

-• Which collaboration tools are approved for work use
+• Which collaboration tools are approved for work use.

-4. Create an Events Calendar
+5. Create an Events Calendar

-Calendar management is important for setting incremental goals, increasing productivity, and looking forward to big-picture efforts.
-However, calendars filled with tedious work tasks and countless meetings can be quite draining for remote employees.
+Calendar management can be important for setting incremental goals, increasing productivity, and looking forward to big-picture efforts.
+However, calendars filled with tedious work tasks and countless meetings can be quite draining for employees.
 Give your team a motivational boost by adding fun and collaborative events to a shared events calendar.
+Knowing these dates in advance can also keep them motivated toward finishing projects or hitting milestones to share with the larger team.

-5. Establish a Buddy System
+6. Establish a Buddy System

 Just like with your employees working in the office, regular communication with a work "buddy" can improve an employee's sense of belonging within your company.
 While this is likely to happen naturally for employees in similar roles or work groups, you can foster a deeper sense of team camaraderie by pairing work buddies across different offices or teams.
 This can give employees a better understanding of how other departments operate within the larger organization, improving their ability to collaborate effectively and accomplish work tasks with a "bigger picture" mindset.